uwol/proleap-vb6-parser/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-* To install the jar in your local Maven repository:
+* To install the JAR in your local Maven repository:

 ```
 $ mvn clean install